bryansum/urMus/Docs/urAPI/Region.md

 Region API
 =========
 These functions are members of any created region.
+Some aspects of urMus Regions are inspired by the concept of a frame in the WoW addon API.
+For example arguments to region creation or layering are compatible.

 Region:Handle
 ---------